patimen/mcp-kotlin-template/.junie/guidelines.md

 ## Purpose
 This template is designed to quickly and safely create MCP (Model Context Protocol) servers in Kotlin.
 It provides a structured approach to implementing resources, prompts, and tools for MCP servers.

+## Documentation
+KDocs are ESSENTIAL for any data class based schemas (including for all properties), as these are used to create the description that will be exposed for the MCP server.

 ## Testing Guidelines
 Tests should be implemented at two levels, when possible: